nutanix-japan/ncsc-labs-japan/lab1/lab1.rst

  There are at least 2 methods to know MAC address remotely.

- Method.1 Identify MAC Address (BMC MAC address) of Nodes (A, B, C) by accessing IPMI IP for each node
+ Method 1: Identify MAC Address (BMC MAC address) of Nodes (A, B, C) by accessing IPMI IP for each node

- Method.2 Identify MAC Address of Nodes (A, B, C) by login AHV host with User: root, Password: *default* for each node
+ Method 2: Identify MAC Address of Nodes (A, B, C) by login AHV host with User: root, Password: *default* for each node

 Access Node A IPMI through IP 10.42.xx.33 with ADMIN/ADMIN